120449

 Munro family murders, 1892 (Event)

-Munro married Grace Emma Freeman about seven years before the incident.
-They had four children: George (6), John (about 5), Alexander (about 3), and Lilian (an infant).
+Munro had married Grace Emma Freeman about seven years before the incident.
+Friends had suggested she wait and see whether his episodes got any worse but she apears to have no heeded their advise.
+They had four children at the time of the incident: George (6), John (about 5), Alexander (about 3), and Lilian (an infant).
 In the months leading up to February 1892 there were increasing reports of instability, including alleged knife incidents (later dismissed), violence toward his wife, and more frequent seizures.

 On Monday, 8 February 1892, Munro was seen in an excited state speaking obsessively on religious topics and was taken to his mother’s house.
 By evening he appeared calmer and was returned home by family members, including his brother Peter, and left in a separate room with internal doors arranged to isolate him.

 Inside, Grace and the children were found with severe head injuries.
 George, John, and Lilian died within hours.
-Grace remained unconscious and died on 14 February.
+Grace remained unconscious but died on 14 February.
 Alexander survived with serious injuries.

 Munro was arrested shortly afterward by Constable Whelan.
 Witnesses described him as in a disturbed state, singing hymns and claiming divine instruction.
-At the coroner’s inquest on 10 February 1892, Dr Bullen gave evidence that Munro had long been of unsound mind and potentially dangerous, and multiple witnesses outlined prior incidents and warnings.
+At the coroner’s inquest on 10 February 1892, Dr Bullen gave evidence that Munro had long been of unsound mind and potentially dangerous.
+Multiple witnesses also outlined prior incidents and warnings.
 The jury returned a verdict that Munro had willfully murdered his children and added that he should not have been discharged from the asylum.

-Munro married Grace Emma Freeman about seven years before the incident.
-They had four children: George (6), John (about 5), Alexander (about 3), and Lilian (an infant).
+Munro had married Grace Emma Freeman about seven years before the incident.
+Friends had suggested she wait and see whether his episodes got any worse but she apears to have no heeded their advise.
+They had four children at the time of the incident: George (6), John (about 5), Alexander (about 3), and Lilian (an infant).
 In the months leading up to February 1892 there were increasing reports of instability, including alleged knife incidents (later dismissed), violence toward his wife, and more frequent seizures.

 On Monday, 8 February 1892, Munro was seen in an excited state speaking obsessively on religious topics and was taken to his mother’s house.
 By evening he appeared calmer and was returned home by family members, including his brother Peter, and left in a separate room with internal doors arranged to isolate him.

 Inside, Grace and the children were found with severe head injuries.
 George, John, and Lilian died within hours.
-Grace remained unconscious and died on 14 February.
+Grace remained unconscious but died on 14 February.
 Alexander survived with serious injuries.

 Munro was arrested shortly afterward by Constable Whelan.
 Witnesses described him as in a disturbed state, singing hymns and claiming divine instruction.
-At the coroner’s inquest on 10 February 1892, Dr Bullen gave evidence that Munro had long been of unsound mind and potentially dangerous, and multiple witnesses outlined prior incidents and warnings.
+At the coroner’s inquest on 10 February 1892, Dr Bullen gave evidence that Munro had long been of unsound mind and potentially dangerous.
+Multiple witnesses also outlined prior incidents and warnings.
 The jury returned a verdict that Munro had willfully murdered his children and added that he should not have been discharged from the asylum.

 Auckland Museum Reference PH-1968-1-10